MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/Student/Challenge-01.md

-# Challenge 01 - Implement Retrieval Augmented Generation (RAG) with Azure OpenAI
+# Challenge 1 - Implement Retrieval Augmented Generation (RAG) with Azure OpenAI

  [< Previous Challenge](./Challenge-00.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-02.md)

 ## Introduction

-You are a Cloud Solution Architect at Contoso.
-Recently, the CTO requested you to start investigating how to integrate Azure AI services into the existing applications.
+As a developer embarking on a new startup venture, you have recently been inspired to explore building advanced Azure AI services to drive innovation.

 As part of this initiative, you will be focusing on implementing Retrieval Augmented Generation (RAG) with Azure OpenAI.

-Since Contoso is a proud partner with Microsoft, you have the opportunity to leverage cutting-edge AI technologies and figure out how to add intelligence into your applications.
+As a startup company, you have the opportunity to leverage cutting-edge AI technologies and figure out how to build intelligent applications.

 ## Description

-As an architect, you have conducted a thorough research and developed a comprehensive plan to achieve your  goals by leveraging Azure AI Foundry and deploying an Enterprise Chat web app.
+You have conducted a thorough research and developed a comprehensive plan to achieve your  goals by leveraging Azure AI Foundry and deploying an Enterprise Chat web app.

 To begin, you will create a project in Azure AI Foundry and deploy an Azure OpenAI model.
 This will allow you to chat in the playground without using your own data, ensuring a smooth initial setup.
 Once confirmed, you will add your own data to the model and conduct testing to ensure it performs accurately with your specific information.